-Amin J. Khoury has served as Chief Executive Officer, President and Chairman of the Board of Directors of KLX Energy Services Holdings, Inc. since September 2018.
+Amin J. Khoury has served as Chief Executive Officer, Chairman of the Board of Directors and President of KLX Energy Services Holdings, Inc. since September 2018.
 Previously, Mr. Khoury served as Chief Executive Officer and Chairman of the Board of Directors of KLX Inc. from its formation in December 2014 until its sale to The Boeing Company in October 2018.
 Mr. Khoury co-founded B/E Aerospace in July 1987 and served as its Chairman of the Board until its sale to Rockwell Collins in April 2017.
 Mr. Khoury served as Chief Executive Officer of B/E Aerospace from December 31, 2005 through December 31, 2013.
 Mr. Khoury also served as the Co-Chief Executive Officer of B/E Aerospace from January 1, 2014 to December 16, 2014.
 Mr. Khoury was a Trustee of the Scripps Research Institute from May 2008 until July 2014 and was a director of Synthes Incorporated until its acquisition by Johnson & Johnson in 2012.
 Mr. Khoury holds an Executive Masters Professional Director Certification, the highest level, from the American College of Corporate Directors.
+Mr. Khoury has served as a member of the Board of Trustees of Northeastern University since July 2018 and received an honorary doctorate in entrepreneurship from Northeastern University in May 2019.

 Thomas P. McCaffrey has served as Senior Vice President and Chief Financial Officer of KLX Energy Services Holdings, Inc. since September 2018.
 Previously, Mr. McCaffrey served as President and Chief Operating Officer of KLX Inc. from December 2014 until its sale to The Boeing Company in October 2018 and as Senior Vice President and Chief Financial Officer of B/E Aerospace from May 1993 until December 2014.
 Prior to joining B/E Aerospace, Mr. McCaffrey practiced as a CPA for 17 years with a large international accounting firm and a regional accounting firm based in California.
-Since 2016, Mr. McCaffrey has served as a member of the Board of Trustees of Palm Beach Atlantic University, Chairman of its Development Committee and a member of its Audit and Academic Programs Committees.
+Since 2016, Mr. McCaffrey has served as a member of the Board of Trustees of Palm Beach Atlantic University, Chairman of its Development Committee and a member of its Audit Committee.